-ADVANCED PLACEMENT LANGUAGE AND COMPOSITION (Y) #0126AP
+ADVANCED PLACEMENT LANGUAGE AND COMPOSITION (Y) #0126AI

 PREREQUISITE: Grade A in English 2 or Grade A or B in Advanced English 2.
-SCHOOL GRADES CREDIT EDHS 5 units per 11 ORHS semester PHS UMHS Virtual Academy Meets UC Requirement: "b"

 "The AP course in English Language and Composition engages students in becoming skilled readers of prose written in a variety of periods, disciplines, and rhetorical contexts, and in becoming skilled writers who compose for a variety of purpose," (Advanced Placement Program Course Description: The College Board).
 Upon passing the exam, a student may earn up to a year of college credit.